 First, start by bringing your water to a boil.
 When it reaches the boiling point, turn it off and remove from the heat.

-While it is still hot, throw in the sugar and the salt and dissolve them.
+While it is still hot, throw in the sugar, the kosher salt and dissolve them.

 After you finish dissolving the sugar and the salt, allow the water to cool to the room temperature and then add your vegetables.
 Make sure that the garlic doesn’t clump together in one area by mixing it well.